laharrari/Lumpia-World/README.md

     - There are 5 main pages: Home, Our Story, Media, Menu, and Contact

-    - The navigation bar features buttons that allow the user to navigate to relevant informatiion at any time.
+    - The navigation bar features buttons that allow the user to navigate to relevant information at any time.
 The bar itself is also sticky so it'll follow the user when they scroll down.

     - When viewed in mobile or in a smaller window the navigation bar will turn into a "burger" which is animated and can be clicked